Major Flooding In The Midwest Leaves 2 Dead, 2 Missing

 For communities along the Missouri River, spring floods are no surprise, but their frequency hasn't made them easier to manage.

 All that water has to go somewhere.
-The town of Hamburg, Iowa, made it through a major flood in 2011 by piling extra dirt on top of a levee, The Daily Nonpareil reports: "Locals wanted to keep the higher levee, but federal officials said they would have to make about $5.5 million in improvements.
+The town of Hamburg, Iowa, made it through a major flood in 2011 by piling extra dirt on top of a levee, The Daily Nonpareil reported: "Locals wanted to keep the higher levee, but federal officials said they would have to make about $5.5 million in improvements.
 That was too costly, so the levee was lowered to its pre-flood height."

 "The government made us tear the top off of the levee and bring it down to stump size," resident Lana Brandt told the newspaper.
 "And so the water's rushing over the levee now.
 Whereas, if we had been able to keep that levee, we might have been able to keep our community dry, and we wouldn't lose businesses and property and crops.
 This is huge."